apjanke/octave-tablicious/docs/index.md

 ## User Documentation

 See the online [User Guide](user-guide/html/index.html) for info and API Reference.
+There's also a [single-page version of the User Guide](user-guide/tablicious.html).

 You can also download a [PDF version of the User Guide](user-guide/tablicious.pdf).